-- administer via IV infusion over 2 hours (first dose) - if well tolerated, subsequent doses may be administered over 60 minutes - although the product information recommends a maximum cetuximab infusion rate of 5 mg/min for the loading dose and 10 mg/min for subsequent doses, rates of 2 hours for the loading dose and 60 minutes for subsequent doses were used in clinical trials - · observe for hypersensitivity reaction - flush with ~ 50 mL of sodium chloride 0.9% - patient should be observed for an hour post infusion.
+- · administer via IV infusion over 2 hours (loading dose only) - if well tolerated subsequent doses over 60 minutes - although the product information recommends a maximum cetuximab infusion rate of 5 mg/min for the loading dose and 10 mg/min for subsequent doses, rates of 2 hours for the loading dose and 60 minutes for subsequent doses were used in clinical trials - · observe for hypersensitivity reaction - flush with ~ 50 mL of sodium chloride 0.9% - patient should be observed for an hour post infusion.
 If patient has a hypersensitivity reaction stop infusion immediately.
 Review by medical officer; if re-challenge indicated, pre medicate patient and recommence infusion over 2 hours, then patient should be observed for an hour post infusion.